 Build the Right Partnerships and Relationships

 According to the Xcelerator innovation experts, it’s important that innovators not simply rely on academic collaborators to understand the nuances of launching a global health company.
-Successful innovators also work to foster in-country relationships with key stakeholders and gatekeepers in healthcare settings, regulatory agencies, and government bodies.
+Successful innovators also work to foster in-country relationships with key collaborators and gatekeepers in healthcare settings, regulatory agencies, and government bodies.

 Innovation expert Michael Free explains that, “Commercializing in emerging markets is a complex process, and there are so few clearly defined protocols for innovators to follow.
 Successfully navigating that terrain requires innovators to work closely with in-country collaborators and stakeholders who know the ins-and-outs of customer discovery, regulatory hurdles, public health policies, and so on.”